uobdv/Design-Verification/index.md

 ## What you need to know prior to taking this unit

-Students intending to take this unit should know that the unit requires a significant amount of initiative and motivation, independent study, e.g. teaching yourself a new language and familiarizing yourself with EDA tools in the labs, and diligent time management to meet the learning objectives.
+Students intending to take this unit should know that the unit requires a significant amount of initiative and motivation, independent study, e.g. teaching yourself a new language and familiarising yourself with EDA tools in the labs, and diligent time management to meet the learning objectives.
 Essential pre-requisites to take this unit include programming skills, software engineering skills and a basic understanding of computer architecture.
 In return, on successful completion of this unit, you will be able to add to your CV knowledge of and skills in the following areas:
 - the Verilog Hardware Description Language,
 - EDA tools including ModelSim and the Cadence verification tools,
 - the e Verification Language,